LinneB/Twitch-Logging-Script/README.md

-# Twitch-Logging-Script
+# LinneB logging script

-A python script that uses a socket connection to a twitch chat and logs messages to a MySQL database.
+If you're looking for a way to log your channel in an sql database, I wouldn't use this.
+It's pretty slow and you need alot of stuff for it to work.
+I just decided to make it open-source.